-The Dream House and How To Avoid It
+The Dream House and How to Avoid It

 If your wife is driven far enough, she may suggest, "Why don't we just build one ourselves?"

 Do not be frightened.
 In this direction lie your best opportunities.
-It is true, of course, that sheer disaster faces anyone who actually builds, and the fate of those who rebuild will not even be discussed in this article.
+It is true, of course, that sheer disaster faces anyone who actually builds, and the fate of those who rebuild will not even be discussed here.

 However, the man who plans his building program carefully can enjoy years of happy, carefree apartment living.

+Plan Carefully.
 During the long, long planning stage your manner must continue to be one of cheerful cooperation.
 Do your best to help.
-Planning the new house can be pleasant and exciting, it costs nothing, and is an ideal way to while away long winter evenings.
+Planning the new house can be pleasant and exciting, it costs nothing, and is ideal for whiling away long winter evenings.

 In the process you both will be learning.
 The early, rudimentary plans will be torn up countless times as you discover all the daring possibilities.